Assembly Shop Drawings

 - Exploded assembly shop drawings – showcasing the relationship of different separate parts.

 Assembly drawings can get complicated when multiple details are required.
-That’s why designers should prepare drawings which reflect the desired details such as assembling and convey the drawings’ purpose right.
+That’s why designers should prepare drawings that reflect the desired details such as assembling and convey the drawings’ purpose right.

 Designers usually differentiate the thickness of lines to get clarity of certain parts of the complete work.